nordicmicroalgae/content/privacy-policy.md

 ## What do Nordic Microalgae do with your personal data and why do we collect it?
 Nordic Microalgae processes personal data to provide authentication for contributors, review, develop and improve our services and tools and to fulfill our mission as part of the research infrastructure SBDI.
 All processing of personal data within Nordic Microalgae is done to promote these purposes.
 The processing must have legal basis and we only process personal data when needed for a specific purpose.
 We may use your information to:
-*	provide authentication for contributors;
+*	provide authentication for you to contribute;
 *	respond to any inquiry you make;
-*	provide you with the information, products and services that you request from us;
+*	provide you with the information and services that you request from us;
 *	ensure that content from our site is presented in the most effective manner for you and for your computer.

 ## What Personal data does Nordic Microalgae collect?
 There are several reasons why Nordic Microalgae processes your personal data.
 Either you are a collaborating partner having access to upload images at Nordic Microalgae or you have contacted Nordic Microalgae.
 We also collect data on how visitors use the website.
-What data we process depends on the reason we process your personal data, it may consist of following:
+What data we process depends on the reason we process your personal data, it may consist of the following:
 *	Contact information such as name and e-mail.
 *	Information on how you use our websites, in order to improve the user interface, such as through the use of cookies.